Vsauce YouTube channel thumbnail

 Which YouTube channels are most similar to Vsauce?

-Vsauce's biggest competitors are TEDx Talks (44.2M subscribers, 83% match) and TED-Ed (22.4M subscribers, 72% match), with CrashCourse also in the mix (16.9M subscribers, 63% match).
-These channels share a focus on educational, informative content that explores science, questions, and learning concepts for a broad audience.
+Vsauce's biggest competitors on YouTube are TEDx Talks (44.2M subscribers, 83% match), TED-Ed (22.4M subscribers, 72% match), and CrashCourse (16.9M subscribers, 63% match).
+All three channels focus on educational, informational content that explores ideas and topics in science, learning, and education, similar to Vsauce's mission.

 What type of content does Vsauce make?

-Vsauce creates educational science content that asks big questions and explains concepts, as suggested by video titles like All The Ghosts You Will Be, Selfie Waves, Did People Used To Look Older?, Giving Away My Beard For Charity!, and Do Chairs Exist?.
-The channel has an average of 11.7M views per video and an average upload frequency of ~0.0 uploads per week.
+Vsauce creates educational, question-driven science and curiosity content, as suggested by video titles like All The Ghosts You Will Be, Selfie Waves, Did People Used To Look Older?, Giving Away My Beard For Charity!, and Do Chairs Exist?
+These videos show broad, conceptual topics with high view counts (e.g., Did People Used To Look Older? with 20.2M views; Do Chairs Exist?
+14.7M; overall average ~11.7M views per video).
+Upload frequency is approximately 0.0 uploads per week, indicating infrequent uploads.

 How do we determine which channels are similar to Vsauce?